 Coronavirus is officially a pandemic.
 What does that mean?

-The World Health Organization has declared coronavirus a pandemic — an announcement that signals the outbreak has defied efforts to contain it.
+The World Health Organization has declared coronavirus a pandemic.

 Disease experts use the term “pandemic” to describe when an epidemic has become rampant in multiple countries and continents simultaneously.
 (The term comes from the Greek word “pan,” meaning “all,” and “demos,” meaning “people.”)